 We all know that fermented foods are beneficial to our health.
 After all, true health begins in the gut, and if our gut is not healthy, we are not healthy.
 Incorporating a wide variety of fermented foods is a great way to ensure our body is getting the beneficial bacteria that we need.
 There are many different strains of beneficial bacteria, which is why variety is key.
 I often find myself eating the same ferments over and over, and while that’s not necessarily a bad thing, there are going to be strains that I am missing.

 I am excited to have yogurt now so that I can incorporate some new types back into my diet.
 And, my husband even likes it.
 As a matter of fact, he loves it and told me to make sure I mentioned that he gives it a glowing review!
 Thanks, babe! 🙂

 What Do You Need?
 Cultures, Thickeners, and More.

-You will need a thickening agent for your coconut milk yogurt, and I like to use gelatin for that.
+You will need a thickening agent for your coconut milk yogurt, and I like to use gelatin for that (please see my important note about gelatin below).
 Gelatin is very nutritious and healing to the gut, so this is a great way to get a little more into your diet.
 I have never used anything other than gelatin, but according to the recipe from Cultures for Health, you could also use tapioca starch/flour.

 Also, when looking at yogurt cultures, you will probably see the terms “direct-set” and “reusable” used.
 Direct set cultures are a one time use only culture.
 This is what we will be using for this recipe.
 Reusable cultures are where you can take a small amount from a previous batch of yogurt (that uses a reusable starter) to make your new batch.
 If taken care of, these reusable cultures can be used indefinitely.